(un)american: THE ORATORIO (2024)

 The completed oratorio is premiered by the participating choir classes to a school-wide assembly and repeated for a community audience.
 The performance features the choirs, soloists, and instrumentalists who are joined by eight members of the Los Angeles Master Chorale.

-The Oratorio Project, a Voices Within program, is made possible by generous support from the California Arts Council, The Rose Hills Foundation, the Edward A. & Ai O. Shay Family Foundation, City of Los Angeles Department of Cultural Affairs, The Green Foundation, Dwight Stuart Youth Fund, Water and Holly thomson Foundation, Employees Community Fund of Boeing California, William H. Hannon Foundation, John and Beverly Stauffer Foundation, Lon V. Smith Foundation, Sidney Stern Memorial Trust, and The ASCAP Foundation.
+The Oratorio Project, a Voices Within program, is made possible by generous support from the California Arts Council, The Rose Hills Foundation, the Edward A. & Ai O. Shay Family Foundation, City of Los Angeles Department of Cultural Affairs, The Green Foundation, The Kenneth T. & Eileen L. Norris Foundation, Dwight Stuart Youth Fund, Water and Holly Thomson Foundation, Employees Community Fund of Boeing California, William H. Hannon Foundation, John and Beverly Stauffer Foundation, Lon V. Smith Foundation, Sidney Stern Memorial Trust, and The Music Man Foundation.

 For more information about our education programs, contact: